 Who are the users?

-Ideally, users should be representative of your target market or people that already use the site.
+Ideally, for do it yourself user testing, users should be representative of your target market or people that already use the site.
 That’s not always easy to pull off if you are doing your own user testing, but that’s ok!

 Krug goes on to say that in the begininning stages of user testing, that “almost anybody” will find the same big usability problems, so you can recruit a bit more loosely in the beginning.
 As you get more specific with the tasks you ask the users to complete, the participants may need to have some or advance knowledge on the websites topic.